 Ojai Vista Farm

 This restored California Spanish estate is hidden in the hills (but still within minutes of the main strip) and makes for a private and relaxing getaway.
 The five-bed, three-bathroom house is incredibly charming and surrounded by a lush garden and outdoor dining area.
 While our group didn't stay the night, we did enjoy a champagne reception, three-course meal, and wine pairings outside with the warmth of the sunset behind us.

-If you really want to see the scope of beauty that the Ojai Valley has to offer, then take a short hike to the top of the Valley View Preserve and breathe in the natural environment for yourself.
-We had a local guide us up, and it was more than worth the physical exertion.
-You have 360-degree views from here, and these photos really don't do it justice, but you get the picture.
+If you really want to see the scope of beauty that the Ojai Valley has to offer, take a short hike to the top of the Valley View Preserve and breathe in the natural environment for yourself.
+We had a local guide us up, and it was more than worth the physical exertion; you have 360-degree views from here.
 Our hike was fairly short, but there are several historic trails you can take that really get your heart pounding and your eyes popping from all the natural beauty.

 This store is world-renowned yet still remains a hidden gem at the end of the main strip in Ojai.
 I always visit this store every time I'm in town, and I'm not alone.
 Even Drew Barrymore is a fan.
 I love that entering the store feels like you're visiting someone's insanely cool house.
 There's a mix of new and curated vintage clothing, jewelry, kids' clothing and toys, and a fantastic range of homewares.

 The owners are a husband-and-wife duo.
 Bianca Roe is a fellow Australian and former Ford model, while her husband Channon is an actor, writer, and designer.
 Together with their son, Marlon, they've created a must-see destination store and lifestyle that we all want to immerse ourselves in.
 When can we move in?

 This trip was paid for by Buick.
 The editor's opinions are her own.